Ajdj100/HackWestern10/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 🌐 Key Components:
-HTML, CSS, JS, Tailwind 🎨: Our web development superheroes, Hamza, Alistar, and Sarim, have crafted a stunning user interface with the perfect blend of aesthetics and functionality.
+HTML, CSS, JS, Tailwind 🎨: Our web development superheroes, Hamza, Alistair, and Sarim, and Lisa have crafted a stunning user interface with the perfect blend of aesthetics and functionality.

-Google Map API 🗺️: Alistar takes us on a journey with seamless integration of Google Map API, unlocking the power of geolocation for an unparalleled user experience.
+Google Map API 🗺️: Alistair takes us on a journey with seamless integration of Google Map API, unlocking the power of geolocation for an unparalleled user experience.
 Being able to find closet first-responders in seconds 📍🌍

 Python, Rust 🐍⚙️: Under the hood, our engine is powered by the dynamic duo - Python and Rust, ensuring robust functionality and lightning-fast performance. ⚡💻